Dashan Township, Lancang County: History

 In the Republic of China, it belonged to the Banghai Township (邦海乡) and Daling Township (大岭乡).

 After establishment of the Communist State, in 1950, the Dashan District (大山区) was set up.
 It was merged into Donghe District (东河区) in 1958.
 In 1984, Dashan District was demerged from Donghe District.
 It was incorporated officially as a township in 1988.

 Geography

 The township is located in northeastern Lancang Lahu Autonomous County.
 It is surrounded by Jinggu Dai and Yi Autonomous County on the northeast, Fudong Township on the northwest, Qianliu Yi Ethnic Township on the southeast, and Donghe Township on the southwest.

 The highest point in the township is the Baishantoujian Mountain (白石头尖山) which stands 2489 m above sea level.
 The lowest point is Liangshuijing (凉水箐), which, at 750 m above sea level.

 The Manghai River (茫海河) flows through the township.

 Economy

 The township's economy is based on nearby mineral resources and agricultural resources.
-The main crops of the region are grains, followed by corns and wheat.
+The main crops of the region are grains, followed by corn and wheat.
 Economic crops are mainly camellia oleifera, tea, castanea mollissima, and coffee bean.
 The region abounds with iron, manganese, tin, copper, lead, zinc, and limestone.